shilpagopi/ML/Recap/Decision Trees.md

 ## How to avoid overfitting?
 * **Pruning**
+* Pre-pruning
   * Minimum samples for a terminal node
   * Maximum depth of tree
   * Maximum features to consider for split
+  * Minimum information gain
+* Postpruning
+  * Cost-complexity pruning: A cost-complexity parameter is introduced to balance tree size and accuracy.
+  * Error-based pruning: Subtrees are removed if their removal doesn't increase the error rate significantly.

 * **Random forest**

 ## Decision trees vs Linear models?